Tyler-Irving/head-first-java-cliffsnotes-example/chapter-2-trip-to-objectville/README.md

 ```
 ## Overriding methods?
 Overriding methods is built in to allow programmers the ability to change something about an object, without having to write a whole new class.
 In the case of the story both of the programmers finish the project, but the project manager hits them with the "We need this new part added last minute.
-Think you can h&le it? *doesn't wait for answer* Sweet.
-Get it to me by the end of the day" So the procedural programmer has to write a new function to appease the dem&s of the said project manager.
+Think you can handle it? *doesn't wait for answer* Sweet.
+Get it to me by the end of the day" So the procedural programmer has to write a new function to appease the demands of the said project manager.
 The OOP programmer doesn't have to write a whole new class, he gets to override his 'rotation' method with the appropriate details for this specific shape.
 ```java
 class SuperClass {
  // rotate()